 BEST GLUE FOR BROKEN CERAMIC: Two-Part Epoxy

 Whether you’ve knocked the handle off your favorite coffee mug or you’re trying to reassemble grandma’s treasured vase, for the best results, use a fast-cure two-part epoxy.

 Pro Tip: A toothpick works well for applying epoxy to thin edges.
 If you accidentally get some on the surface of your item, wait until the adhesive hardens completely, then carefully scrape the excess away with a razor blade.

-Best Glue: Mastic or Thinset Mortar
+BEST GLUE FOR SEPARATED WALL TILES: Mastic or Thinset Mortar

 Loose tiles are often the result of the installer’s having used too little adhesive.
 If a wall tile comes loose, you’ll want to match the original adhesive in order to reattach it.
 Take a close look.
 If the adhesive looks like dried glue, use mastic; if it looks like cement, premixed thinset is the best choice.

 Pro Tip: Chip away old grout from around the tile you’re reattaching, and use tile spacers for the most exact and consistent alignment.
 Wait until the new adhesive cures completely before regrouting.

 There’s one in every home: a stool so rickety that no one dares sit on it, or a picture frame that gapes at all four corners.
 Wood glue—the yellow brother of school glue—is inexpensive and offers a tight bond.
 Standard wood glue is for interior repairs; look for “exterior” on the label if you’re repairing patio furniture or a loose porch railing.

 Pro Tip: Wood glue cures slowly, so use clamps or weights to hold the pieces together until the glue sets.